-Oscar predictions: Can anything beat ‘Nomadland’?
+Oscar Predictions: Can anything beat ‘Nomadland’?

 BEST SUPPORTING ACTOR

-The Nominees: Sacha Baron Cohen, “The Trial of the Chicago 7”; Daniel Kaluuya, “Judas and the Black Messiah”; Leslie Odom Jr., “One Night in Miami”; Paul Raci, “Sound of Metal"; LaKeith Stanfield, “Judas and the Black Messiah."
+Nominees: Sacha Baron Cohen, “The Trial of the Chicago 7”; Daniel Kaluuya, “Judas and the Black Messiah”; Leslie Odom Jr., “One Night in Miami”; Paul Raci, “Sound of Metal”; Lakeith Stanfield, “Judas and the Black Messiah.”

 DIRECTOR